 To provide full support throughout the program for all Ph.D. candidates, we anticipate that a certain number of entering students will gain financial support from sources outside of Harvard.

-The Graduate School of Arts and Sciences and the School of Engineering and Applied Sciences require that all students report and accept any outside aid they are awarded at the time of the award.
+The Graduate School of Arts and Sciences and the Harvard Paulson School of Engineering and Applied Sciences require that all students report and accept any outside aid they are awarded at the time of the award.

 Financial support takes several forms: fellowships, teaching fellowships, and research assistantships.
 Ordinarily, first-year Ph.D. students are supported with full fellowships so that they can devote all their time to coursework.

 Beyond the first year, when students are in a better position to teach and assist in research, support is ordinarily provided through research assistantships, or a combination of a teaching fellowship and a research assistantship.